With Christmas right around the corner, it's only right to celebrate with some holiday movies.

 "National Lampoon's Christmas Vacation"

-See the Griswold family at their absolute best (or is it worse?) when their clashing and eccentric families arrive to celebrate the holidays.
+See the Griswold family at their absolute best (or is it worst?) when their clashing and eccentric families arrive to celebrate the holidays.

 Chaos seems too tame a word for what ensues in this PG-13 movie.